EthanCai/programming-learning-notes/projects-part-3-data-storage-analysis.md

 - [XtraDB](https://en.wikipedia.org/wiki/XtraDB): Percona XtraDB is a storage engine for the MariaDB and Percona Server databases, and is intended as a drop-in replacement to InnoDB, which is one of the default engines available on the MySQL database.
 - [Berkerly DB](http://www.oracle.com/technetwork/database/database-technologies/berkeleydb/overview/index.html): 介绍见[这里](https://en.wikipedia.org/wiki/Berkeley_DB)
 - [Tokyo Cabinet](http://fallabs.com/tokyocabinet/): Tokyo Cabinet is a library of routines for managing a database.
 The database is a simple data file containing records, each is a pair of a key and a value.
 Every key and value is serial bytes with variable length.
 Both binary data and character string can be used as a key and a value.
 There is neither concept of data tables nor data types.
 Records are organized in hash table, B+ tree, or fixed-length array.

-## Cache

-- [C: Redis](http://redis.io/): Redis is an open source, BSD licensed, advanced key-value cache and store.
-It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets, sorted sets, bitmaps and hyperloglogs.
-    - [codis](https://github.com/CodisLabs/codis): Proxy based Redis cluster solution supporting pipeline and scaling dynamically
-    - [twemproxy](https://github.com/twitter/twemproxy): A fast, light-weight proxy for memcached and redis
-    - [redis-cerberus](https://github.com/HunanTV/redis-cerberus): A Redis cluster proxy.
-    - [Corvus](https://github.com/eleme/corvus): A fast and lightweight Redis Cluster Proxy for Redis 3.0
-    - [CacheCloud](https://github.com/sohutv/cachecloud):  CacheCloud提供一个Redis云管理平台：实现多种类型(Redis Standalone、Redis Sentinel、Redis Cluster)自动部署、解决Redis实例碎片化现象、提供完善统计、监控、运维功能、减少运维成本和误操作，提高机器的利用率，提供灵活的伸缩性，提供方便的接入客户端。
-- [Pika](https://github.com/Qihoo360/pika): Pika is a nosql compatible with redis, it is developed by Qihoo's DBA and infrastructure team
-- [C: Memcached](http://memcached.org/): Free & open source, high-performance, distributed memory object caching system, generic in nature, but intended for use in speeding up dynamic web applications by alleviating database load.
-Memcached is an in-memory key-value store for small chunks of arbitrary data (strings, objects) from results of database calls, API calls, or page rendering.
-Memcached is simple yet powerful.
-Its simple design promotes quick deployment, ease of development, and solves many problems facing large data caches.
-Its API is available for most popular languages.
-- [Java: Infinispan](http://infinispan.org): Infinispan is a distributed in-memory key/value data store with optional schema, available under the Apache License 2.0.
-It can be used both as an embedded Java library and as a language-independent service accessed remotely over a variety of protocols (HotRod, REST, Memcached and WebSockets).
-It offers advanced functionality such as transactions, events, querying and distributed processing.
-- [Go: Groupcahe](https://github.com/golang/groupcache): groupcache is a caching and cache-filling library, intended as a replacement for memcached in many cases.
-- [Java: Hazelcast](https://github.com/hazelcast/hazelcast): Hazelcast is a clustering and highly scalable data distribution platform.

 ## NoSQL Database